azazar/gpt-context-maker/README.md

         "args": "Generate GPT Context from current workspace with filtering" },
     {
-        "key": "alt+g",
+        "key": "alt+shift+g",
         "command": "workbench.action.tasks.runTask",
         "args": "Generate GPT Context from current workspace" }
 ]
 ```

-With these settings, you can generate a context for your current workspace with filtering by pressing `Ctrl+Shift+G` and without filtering by pressing `Alt+G`.
+With these settings, you can generate a context for your current workspace with filtering by pressing `Ctrl+Shift+G` and without filtering by pressing `Alt+Shift+G`.
 You will be prompted to input a prompt and keywords when using the `Ctrl+Shift+G` shortcut.

 ### Troubleshooting